ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

 2. Work to be done throughout the [Week-3](./04_IOC_R_week_03.md)
     - Theoretical part
         1. What's a list?
-        2. How manipulating a list?
+        2. How to manipulate a list
     - Assignment
         1. Exercises with RStudio and R scripting
         2. MCQ